peresvladi/Anaconda/ansel/DBSQL/CatalogDBSQL.md

 стало:

-SELECT title As Title, name As Name , time As Time FROM movies LEFT JOIN directors ON director_id = directors.id WHERE (Time > 160) AND (Time < 170)
+SELECT title As Title, name As Name, time As Time FROM movies LEFT JOIN directors ON director_id = directors.id WHERE (Time > 160) AND (Time < 170)

 ```